 Foreign Bank Account Report: Penalties for failure to file an FBAR

 U.S. persons, including U.S. citizens, residents, corporations and estates, must report certain foreign financial accounts, including bank accounts, brokerage accounts and saving accounts to the U.S. Treasury department each year.
 If the aggregate value of the foreign financial accounts exceeded $10,000 at any time during the year, a ‘Foreign Bank Account Report’ (FBAR) must be filed.
-The FBAR is due on April 15 following the year reported (for example, an FBAR for 2019 is due on April 15, 2020).
-However, you’re allowed an automatic extension to October 15 if you fail to meet the April 15 due date.
-You may be subject to penalties if you willfully or non-willfully fail to file your FBAR.
+The FBAR is due on April 18, 2023.
+However, you’re allowed an automatic extension to October 16, 2023 if you fail to meet the April 18 due date.
+You may be subject to penalties if you wilfully or non-wilfully fail to file your FBAR.

 Willful and non-willful conduct

 Non-willful conduct is conduct that is due to negligence, inadvertence, or mistake or conduct that is the result of a good faith misunderstanding of the requirements of the law.
 If your failure to file is non-willful, there was no intention to not file and you were not aware you were required to file an FBAR.
 Willful conduct involves the voluntary and intentional violation of a known legal duty (i.e. not merely a mistake, ignorance, or negligence).
 Failure to file an FBAR because you disagree with the law is willful.

 What are the penalties?